-The Additional Support and Disability Advice Centre (ASDAC) aims to support disabled students by removing barriers to accessing their studies.
+The Additional Support and Disability Advice Centre (ASDAC) aim to remove the barriers that disabled students might experience at University.

 Medical evidence will inform our discussion about your additional academic support needs in order to determine reasonable adjustments.

 Disabled Students’ Allowance (DSA)

 Appropriate medical evidence is required for students who are eligible to apply for the Disabled Students’ Allowance.
 We advise you check your eligibility and medical evidence requirements with your funding body.
 More information is available on the following link: Extra funding available to disabled students